copsTvFan/cops-episode-guide/guide.md

 - (12:01 AM Street Patrol) Riviera Beach -- Officer H. Elmore lives and works in the city and does his best to handle calls.
 If he can't handle it he calls his supervisor.
 He tackles a suspect who was involved in nearby criminal activity.
-A SWAT team raids an apartment that is the headquarters for a drug and prostitution ring that uses the Internet to solicit clients.
-Sgt.
-Ragali joins other officers in the investigation of an apparent suicide.
+- (Palm Beach Gardens, FL -- Search Warrant Briefing) Detective Mike Sheetz leads a briefing.
+Featuring Lt.
+Rick Facchine.
+(7:03 PM Search Warrant Served) A SWAT team raids a house that is the headquarters for a drug and prostitution ring involving minors that uses the Internet to solicit clients.
+  A fat ginger male is arrested on the floor, while his chihuahua is on his back, barking at officers.
+Featuring Detective Dominick Barbanera of the Jupiter Police Department and Officer Robert Odell.
+Drugs are found too.
+- Sgt.
+Richard Ragali joins other officers in the investigation of an apparent suicide.

 ### CP-1122